amr-git-dot/amr-git-dot.github.io/_posts/Forensic-Investigation/2023-01-08-registry-forensics.md

 ## Core knowledge

-Hives contains Keys and values :
+Hives contain Keys and values :
 - Keys are folders.
 - SubKeys are folders inside folders.
 - Values are data stored in the Keys.
-Hives contains info about :
+Hives contain info about :
 - Hardware.
 - User settings.
 - Software.